 (For purposes of this blog post, we’ll just discuss ethical rules as they pertain to ad review issues.
 Lawyers must also maintain client confidentiality and avoid conflicts, but we won’t be discussing those here, as they are outside our wheelhouse.)

-Need help turning your legal marketing to-do list into reality?
+Need help zazzing up your LinkedIn profile (but doing it in a way that won’t get you in trouble with The Man)?
 We can help with that!
 Muse Communications was named one of Dallas’ best legal public relations firms by the readers of Texas Lawyer (although we represent clients all over Texas).
 Just drop us a line.

 The 2 Most Important Rules